Religion of Māori people: Christianity

-In the early 19th century, many Māori embraced Christianity and its concepts.
-Large numbers of converts joined the Church of England and the Roman Catholic Church, both of which are still highly influential in Māori society.
-The Māori aspect of the Anglican Church in Aotearoa New Zealand has long been recognised by the ordination of Māori priests as Bishop of Aotearoa; a well-known and sometimes controversial holder of that title was the late Most Rev. Sir Whakahuihui Vercoe, who is remembered for a frank speech he delivered in the presence of Queen Elizabeth II during a Waitangi Day ceremony.
+The Māori aspect of the Anglican Church in Aotearoa New Zealand has long been recognised by the ordination of Māori priests as Bishop of Aotearoa; a well-known and sometimes controversial holder of that title was the late Most Rev. Sir Whakahuihui Vercoe, who is remembered for a speech he delivered in the presence of Queen Elizabeth II during a Waitangi Day ceremony.
 The Roman Catholic Church also ordains Māori to high positions.
-Other churches were also locally successful in the 19th century, including, among others, the Presbyterian Church.
-The Church of Jesus Christ of Latter-day Saints was also very successful in gaining Maori converts from the 1880s on, and by 1901 there were nearly 4,000 Maori members in 79 branches.
+Other churches, including the Presbyterian Church and the Church of Jesus Christ of Latter-day Saints also gained Māori converts from the 1880s on, and by 1901 there were nearly 4,000 Māori members in 79 branches of the Church of Jesus Christ of Latter-day Saints.

-Today, Christian prayer (karakia) is the expected way to begin and end Māori public gatherings of many kinds.
-Prayers are also made at the beginning of many new projects, personal journeys, and endeavours.
+Today, Māori Christians incorporate Christian prayer into Māori karakia.

-Syncretic religions
+Christian syncretism

-In the 19th and early 20th centuries, several new syncretic religions arose, combining various aspects of Christianity with traditional and non-traditional Māori philosophies.
+In the 19th and early 20th centuries, several new Māori Christian sects arose, combining various aspects of Christianity with Māori philosophies.
 These include: